km322/cosmos-final-project/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- Make a great robot 👍
+- Explore the corrlation between mental health and Alzhiemer's Disease.
+Try to figure out whcih variables is related to AD.

-See the [open issues](https://github.com/km322/VexRobotics-Team1516B/issues) for a full list of proposed features (and known issues).
+See the [open issues](https://github.com/km322/cosmos-final-project/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#top">back to top</a>)</p>